irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/intro_to_research_methods_lessons_1_5/terminology_intro_to_research_methods.md

 # Bias.

 Bias - any systematic failure of a sample to represent its population.
 The most common is called a **simple random bias**.
-The best way to avoid bias is to select elements for the sample at random.
+The best way to avoid random bias is to select elements for the sample at random.
+**Non-response bias** occurs when individuals randomly sampled for a survey fail to respond, cannot respond or decline to participate.

 Links: